-If the Offer Price is lower than the Subscription Price, if the Offering is revoked, if the investor's Subscription Undertaking is rejected or if the allocation deviates from the amount of Shares applied for, the funds blocked on the investor's cash account, or the part thereof (the amount in excess of payment for the allocated Offer Shares) shall be released by the Custodian not later than on December 9, 2005.
+If the investor's Subscription Undertaking is rejected or if the allocation deviates from the amount of Shares applied for, the funds blocked on the investor's cash account, or the part thereof (the amount in excess of payment for the allocated Offer Shares) shall be released by the Custodian not later than on August 30, 2006.
 Tallink shall not be liable for the release of the respective amount and for the payment of interest on the released amount for the time it was blocked.